Who will be your NFL team's 2018 MVP? 32 way-too-early picks

 Quarterback Derek Carr

 Did you forget that he finished tied for third in league MVP voting in 2016?
-Sure, Carr regressed after signing that five-year, $125 million contract last season, but he was also coming off a broken pinkie on his passing hand and a broken right leg.
+Sure, Carr regressed after signing that five-year, $125 million contract last season, but he also was coming off a broken pinkie on his passing hand and a broken right leg.
 Then he broke three bones in his back in Week 4 last season.
-Yes, Jon Gruden is in Oakland to jumpstart Carr, who has two new weapons, Jordy Nelson and Martavis Bryant, to go with Amari Cooper, Jared Cook and Marshawn Lynch.
+Yes, Jon Gruden is in Oakland to jump-start Carr, who has two new weapons, Jordy Nelson and Martavis Bryant, to go with Amari Cooper, Jared Cook and Marshawn Lynch.
 "He's got the right stuff," Gruden said at the combine.
 "He's going to be a great leader for us." -- Paul Gutierrez

 NFC EAST